hybridbad/bookmark-manager/README.md

 ```
 ```
 As a user
-So I can add a new link and bookmark to my list
+So I can add a new bookmark to my list
-We need to be able to enter a link and title and add to the list
+We need to be able to enter a link and add to the list
 ```
 ```
 As a user